 By Bus

 From Tonosho or Ikeda Port, take the Kitamawari Fukuda Line bus toward Fukuda Port.
-Get off at Shodoshima Daikannon-mae, which takes about 30 minutes and costs 300 yen.
+Get off at Shodoshima Daikannon-mae, which is about a 30-minute ride and costs 300 yen.
 Buses run every 2-3 hours.
-The statue is a 10-minute walk uphill from the bus stop.
+The statue is a 10-minute uphill walk from the bus stop.

 By Car or Taxi